mshr-h/vscode-verilog-hdl-support/README.md

         - The "work" library of Modelsim should be present in the workspace directory.
             * If not already present, create the work library in the workspace directory by running `vlib work`.
         - Use `verilog.linting.modelsim.arguments` setting to add custom arguments to the linter.
+    * Verilator (`verilator`)
+        - Make sure the path to "verilator" executable file is present in the `PATH` variable.
+        - Use `verilog.linting.verilator.arguments` setting to add custom arguments to the linter.
+The argument `--lint-only -I<document folder>` will be added by the linter automatically
+        - Use `verilog.linting.verilator.runAtFileLocation` setting to run Verilator at the file location.
+By default, it will be run at workspace directory, requiring that `` `include`` directives contain file paths relative to the workspace directory.
 ### In progress
 - Icarus Verilog integration
     * Working in: